SecchiAlessandro/EnergyForecaster/README.md

 python main.py
 ```

 This executes all 10 scripts (00-09) for data processing, analysis, modeling, and forecasting.
+The results are saved in main_result.txt

 ## Data Sources